oliviajdangelo/intermediate-postgresql-synthetic-data/README.md

 # Intermediate PostgreSQL - Synthetic Training Dataset

 Realistic movie ratings database with ~140,000 rows designed for intermediate PostgreSQL training: advanced data types, indexing, query optimization, and performance tuning.
+All content is synthetically generated and safe for corporate training use.

 ## What Gets Created